-- Our hours and costs decreased due to established priorities.
-We did not carry out part of our annual management training program. - Our hours decreased as we spent less time on our in-house training courses than originally planned for the year. - Our forecast included an increase in the training for our specialists and a decrease in the number of students preparing for final exams in their professional accounting program.
-The salary cost of the specialist training is higher than the savings from the decreased student training. - Our hours and costs decreased because we deferred some of our senior management training program in 2002 as a result of changing priorities for advancing audit deadlines. - Our forecast includes a decrease in the hours necessary for training our students.
-The format of the new CA School of Business does not require the students to have as much paid leave as was required by the training program of The Institute of Chartered Accountants of Saskatchewan. - Our out-of-pocket costs increased due to an increase in the use of external instructors for the 2003 inhouse training program. - Our forecast includes an increase in hours necessary for the paid leave of our CA School of Business students.
+- 5 Our hours and costs decreased due to established priorities.
+We did not carry out part of our annual management training program. - 6 Our hours decreased as we spent less time on our in-house training courses than originally planned for the year. - Our forecast included an increase in the training for our specialists and a decrease in the number of students preparing for final exams in their professional accounting program.
+The salary cost of the specialist training is higher than the savings from the decreased student training. - 8 Our hours and costs decreased because we deferred some of our senior management training program in 2002 as a result of changing priorities for advancing audit deadlines. - 9 Our forecast includes a decrease in the hours necessary for training our students.
+The format of the new CA School of Business does not require the students to have as much paid leave as was required by the training program of The Institute of Chartered Accountants of Saskatchewan. - 10 Our out-of-pocket costs increased due to an increase in the use of external instructors for the 2003 inhouse training program. - 11 Our forecast includes an increase in hours necessary for the paid leave of our CA School of Business students.
 We will have several students completing their final year of the program as well as new students beginning the program in 2004.
-In 2003, none of our students were in the final year of the CA School of Business program which significantly decreased our paid leave hours for students. - Estimate at October 31, 2005.
+In 2003, none of our students were in the final year of the CA School of Business program which significantly decreased our paid leave hours for students. - 12 Time spent on audits increased during 2006 due to special investigations and additional audits not known when time allocation was originally planned.
+As a result, some management and specialist training was deferred. - 13 Estimate at October 31, 2006.